 AC, or Abrasion Class, ratings tell you how durable a laminate floor will be.
-Ranging from AC1 (moderate) to AC5 (heavy), these numbers, usually found in the Specs section of a product description, let you know how well the laminate will hold up against traffic.
+Ranging from AC1 (moderate) to AC5 (heavy), these numbers, usually found in the specs section of a product description, let you know how well the laminate will hold up against traffic.

 If durability is your priority and you are debating whether to purchase vinyl or laminate, go with vinyl.

-Engineered wood's thin veneer will scratch just as much as solid hardwood, but it cannot be sanded as frequently.
+Engineered wood flooring lasts as long as its thin veneer top lasts.
+Engineered wood's thin veneer will scratch just as much as solid hardwood, yet it cannot be sanded as frequently.

+Concrete floors are typically stained to order and can look quite lovely.
+Comfort can be lacking, though.
 Unless radiant heating is installed, concrete is cold.
-Unless mats and area rugs are introduced, concrete will always be hard under foot.
-Unless those soft floor coverings encompass a significant portion of the room, sound will reverberate.
+Unless mats and area rugs are introduced, concrete will always be hard underfoot.
+Unless those soft floor coverings encompass a significant portion of the room, the sound will reverberate.